AAIC Abstract and Session Submission Guidelines

 • Topic: Epidemiology

-• Innovative methods in aging (i.e. assessment methods, design, recruitment strategies, statistical methods, etc.)
+• Innovative methods in epidemiology (i.e. assessment methods, design, recruitment strategies, statistical methods, etc.)

 • Risk and protective factors in MCI and dementia